 Performance: Appliance performance is rated using the SEER rating system.
 SEER stands for “Seasonal Energy Efficiency Rating”.
 This score determines how well the unit performs.
 A SEER rating of 13-15 is the lowest lowest-ranked rate, this means they are running at full power almost all day.
 They will likely be louder and less energy efficient.
 A SEER rating of 20-24 is the best performing, quieter, more efficient, and best at creating a balanced temperature in your home.

 Efficiency: Efficiency in an appliance is measured in British Thermal Units (BTUs).
-The BTU rating you need is determined by the area you live in. in New Albany, IN And Surrounding Areas we live in Zone 4, which means you want a moderate unit with 18-22 BTU/sq.
+The BTU rating you need is determined by the area you live in. in New Albany, IN and surrounding areas we live in Zone 4, which means you want a moderate unit with 18-22 BTU/sq.

 Size: Selecting the right size ac unit is directly correlated to the square footage of your home and the climate you live in.